 Welcome

 The Winhall Memorial Library is a well stocked, vibrant library housed in a beautiful old schoolhouse.
 Stop by to see our collection of books.
 We are always up to date with the latest bestsellers and new books.
-The library has an extensive audiobook/DVD collection and offers free subscriptions for streaming eBooks, audiobooks and movies.
+The library has audiobook/DVD as well and offers free subscriptions for streaming eBooks, audiobooks and movies through Hoopla.

 Hours